 ICSI/ICEN 333 or equivalent with a grade of at least C.

 There is no single textbook that covers everything discussed in this course.
 Therefore, we rely on multiple online resources (books, articles, and tutorials) which are available publicly or via the University’s network.
 You are required to read each session’s readings listed on the schedule before attending the class.
+Schedule of readings is given in the course schedule.

 The course syllabus and schedule is available on the course webpage.
-Most of the tasks in this class will be handled via GitHub including distribution of notes and homework assignments, assignment submission, and feedback.
+Most of the tasks in this class will be handled via course GitHub organization including distribution of notes and homework assignments, assignment submission, and feedback.
 We will also use Blackboard for communication and for your grades.

 The following schedule is tentative and will be regularly updated.
 It is your responsibility to check the schedule regularly.